Tennis-Djokovic schools Kecmanovic to reach last 16 again

 The 35-year-old needed just one break of serve in the second set and broke twice in the third to lead 5-2 before blotting his copybook slightly with a couple of loose games.

-It only delayed the inevitable, however, as Djokovic completed victory to set up a clash with Dutch wildcard Tim van Rijthoven.
+It only delayed the inevitable, however, as Djokovic completed victory, his 24th in a row at the grasscourt major dating back to 2018, to set up a clash with Dutch wildcard Tim van Rijthoven.

+"Obviously it helps a lot if you start off the match very well," Djokovic said of his lightning start.
+"The way I played first set was great.

+"I maintained that level pretty much throughout the entire match.
+Just overall very pleased."

 ((martyn.herman@thomsonreuters.com; +442075427933; Reuters Messaging: martyn.herman@thomsonreuters.com@reuters.net))